-The SWPPP shall identify a specific individual or individuals and their positions within the facility organization as members of a storm water pollution. prevention team responsible for developing the SWPPP, assisting the facility manager in SWPPP implementation activities required in Section B of this General Permit.
-The SWPPP shall clearly identify the General Permit related responsibilities, duties, and activities of each team member.
-For small facilities, storm water pollution appropriate.
+The SWPP shall identify a specific individual or individuals and their positions within the facility organization as members of a storm water pollution prevention team responsible for developing the SWPP, assisting the facility manager in SWPP implementation and revision, and conducting all monitoring program activities required in Section B of this General Permit.
+The SWPP shall clearly identify the General Permit related responsibilities, duties, and activities of each prevention teams may.consist of one individual where appropriate.

+b.
 Review Other Requirements and Existing Facility Plans

 The SWPPP may incorporate or reference the appropriate elements of other regulatory requirements.
-Facility operators should review all local, State, and Federal requirements that impact, complement, or are consistent operators should identify any existing facility plans that contain storm water pollutant control measures or relate to the requirements of this General Permit.
-As relate to the requirements of this General Permit.
-As relate to Federal Spill by operators whose facilities are subject requirements should already have instituted a plan to similarly, facility operators whose facilities are subject control spills of certain hazardous materials.
-Similarly, facility operators whose facilities are subject to air quality related permits and regulations may already have evaluated industrial activities that generate dust or particulates.
+Facility operators should review all local, State, and Federal requirements that impact, complement, or are consistent with the requirements of this General Permit.
+'Pacility operators should identify any existing facility plans that contain storm weter pollutant control measures or relate to the requirements of this General Permit.
+As examples, facility operators whose facilities are subject to Pedral Spill Prevention Control and Countermeasures' requirements should already have instituted a plan to Similarly. facility related permits and required a subject to air quality related permits and subject to air quality related permits and requiations may already have evaluated industrial activities that generate dust or particulates.

-Site Map
+4. Site Map